 To avoid the graded benefit policy, it is best if the parent or parents being covered are still in good health.
 Otherwise, waiting until health problems appear in their parent means that the graded benefit policy may be the only choice.

-For families who are trying to find affordable coverage, it all starts by checking out the different policies and package levels for burial insurance.
+For families trying to find affordable coverage, it starts by checking out the different policies and package levels for burial insurance.
 This is where it pays to shop around at different companies to find the right type of benefits to the premium ratio that best fits the budget while paying for all funeral expenses.

 The bottom line…